sri-ni/book-notes/never-split-the-diff/README.md

 Regulate your emotions.
 This is key.

 Japanese businessmen use translators, even if they know English to enable them to pause and think.

+## Guarantee Execution

+Visualize and modify sub surface issues

+Yes is nothing with out how

+Asking, knowing, defining how

+Ask calibrated how questions. again and again and keep them engaged.
+They will give them illusion of control.
+They will contemplate your problems in making demands.
+Use how to shape negotiating environment.
+"How can I do that?" gentle version.
+It will push for other solutions.
+Your solutions.
+They will big against themselves.

+Pay attention.
+Identify motivations of people behind the negotiations.
+"How will this affect or on-board those not present here?"

+73855 percent rule.
+7% words
+38% tone
+55% body language and facial expressions

+Rule of 3
+CCC
+Affirm 3 times.
+Counterfeit Yes
+Confirmation Yes
+Commitment Yes

+Pronouns
+I/me/my - real power elsewhere
+we/they/them - dealing with savvy decision maker

+Use your own name make real
+humor
+humanity
+personal discount